 6) In programs using watercraft, documentation, such as certificates of completion in course work designed to bring about:

-A) Experience and knowledge in treating persons suffering from drowning (cold, warm, fresh and salt water); and
+A) Experience and knowledge in treating persons suffering from submersion incidents (cold, warm, fresh and salt water); and

 B) Experience and knowledge in diving accident physiology and treatment.

-7) In programs using air vehicles, the SESMV Medical Director shall be knowledgeable and involved in the establishment of flight safety and weather-related parameters.
+7) In programs using air vehicles, the SESMV MD shall be knowledgeable and involved in the establishment of flight safety and weather-related parameters.

 (Source: Amended at 42 Ill.
 Reg.
 17632, effective September 20, 2018)